Mission Support: Doing What Matters to God

 Use this colorful brochure to share stories with your congregation about ministries of the synod funded with Mission Support giving.
 Print copies of this brochure for your congregation and share this link to the brochure in your worship bulletins and newsletter.
 Already printed copies in brochure form are available from Georgia Suranofsky email@example.com.

 You can use these bulletin inserts to communicate during the year how the congregation’s Mission Support giving is being used.
 Northern Berks Community Garden.
 St. John Windish VBS.
 Hope’s Table.
 Mission Support insert.
 Helping Hands in Kentucky insert, Hot Dog Ministry in Bethlehem, Women’s Resource Center in Montrose, Backpacks for Children, Bear Creek Camp Confirmands, M.A.D.
-H.O.P.E Summer Youth Program, Trinity, Wernersville Honduras Mission Trip, God in a Parking Lot, A Returning Marine at Seminary, Grace, Reading Back to School Giveaway. and Open Arms Senior Connection.
+H.O.P.E Summer Youth Program, Trinity, Wernersville Honduras Mission Trip, God in a Parking Lot, A Returning Marine at Seminary, Grace, Reading Back to School Giveaway.
+Open Arms Senior Connection, and Trinity Wernersville Puerto Rico Mission Trip.
 Additional bulletin inserts are available on the ELCA Stories of Faith in Action page.

 Download and customize the new Mission Support bulletin insert (Word Document or PDF) with your congregation’s 2017 giving.
 This insert says “thank you” and shares how congregations throughout the Synod are helping make a difference here, around the USA and globally.